-For most of our visits insurance for both baby and mother/ lactating parent are billed.
+For our lactation visits insurance for both baby and mother/ lactating parent are billed.

 We accept most major insurance including Medicaid plans and Washington Apple Health.
 Please contact your insurer for specific details on the benefits of your individual plan and for the In-Network status of our clinic and providers.
 You are responsible to know your insurance coverage and benefits before your scheduled visit.
 Use of insurance does not guarantee full coverage of services.
 If your individual plan has a deductible that has not yet been met, copays or coinsurance required for services you will receive a bill for those amounts due.
 For a list of our fees and common billing codes we use, scroll to the bottom of this page or click here.
 Have more questions?
 Contact our Billing Specialist directly at (425) 315-5178.

 You are financially responsible for payment of services provided by Pacific Wellness and Lactation.
 Additionally, if you are seeking lactation or breastfeeding support, insurance for both baby and mother/ lactating parent are billed.
 If you have a question about how your insurance company will process charges for a service or procedure, please contact your insurer directly or review your benefits handbook.
 Additionally, we do not accept insurance for insemination services at this time.
 Insemination fees are listed below.